 Also of interest is that Freeland has more people living here who work in computers and math than 95% of the places in the US.

-Freeland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Freeland does not have a public transit system used by locals to get to and from work.

 The per capita income in Freeland in 2022 was $68,627, which is wealthy relative to Maryland and the nation.
 This equates to an annual income of $274,508 for a family of four.